Appeasement: Disarmament Conference

-The Disarmament Conference had come at a time when the League, still a recognised arbiter of international disputes was still looking at the Manchurian invasion, as world leaders tried a myopic attempt to forstall war.
-The key issue that the Conference stuck on was the German delegates’ insistence that everyone either should disarm to levels of Germany (as imposed by the Treaty of Versailles) or Germany be permitted to attain military parity with her neighbours.
-Well before Hitler’s coming to power Weimar politicians had backed rearmament drives like treaties of cooperation with the other international pariah, the Soviet Union, and Hitler merely walking out of the Conference signalled that there would be henceforth a new way of diplomacy that did not necessarily involve the League, which anyway had arguably been bound to failure from the exclusion of isolationist America since 1920.
+The Disarmament Conference had come at a time when the League was still a recognised arbiter of international disputes, was still looking at the Manchurian invasion, and as world leaders tried a myopic attempt to forestall war.
+The German delegates argued that either other states should cut their armaments to the Versailles‑imposed German levels or Germany should be allowed to attain military parity with its neighbours.
+Well before Hitler came to power, Weimar politicians had backed rearmament drives such as treaties of cooperation with the other international pariah, the Soviet Union.
+Hitler's walking out of the Conference signalled a new form of diplomacy that did not necessarily involve the League, which arguably had been bound to fail given the exclusion of isolationist America since 1920.
 From then on a new exploration of this diplomacy by Britain, who did not wish to cut off Germany entirely, was directed by National Government Foreign Secretary Samuel Hoare beginning with the 1934 Anglo-German Payments Agreement stabilised economic relations between Britain and Germany, guaranteeing German interest repayments on bonds arising from World War I reparations (which Hitler had stopped repaying in any case) and deepening British economic ties to Germany, particularly in the area of trade.
 Herbert von Dirksen, the German ambassador to Britain, in 1938 characterised the agreement, alongside the 1935 naval agreement, as carrying "the swaying structure of foreign relations [between the UK and Germany] even in critical periods".